Old Northamptonians RFC

-In its centenary season, the club won the league with three matches remaining - at that time, the playing record was Played 19, Won 18, Lost 1, Points for 691, Points against 284, Try bonuses 14, League points 86.
-Lutterworth and Market Harborough in second and third league placings could no longer secure enough points to take the title.

 History

-Old Northamptonians Rugby Football Club was founded in 1922/23 by W.C.C.
+Old Northamptonians Rugby Football Club was founded in 1922–23 by W.C.C.
 Cooke, who was the headmaster of Northampton Grammar School.
+The Old Northamptonians Association had been created in 1919 to commemorate those ex-pupils and teachers who were killed in World War I, but the first rugby match played was on 11th November 1922, Armistice Day, between Old Northamptonians and Heathens.

 The Old Northamptonians played a fixture on Boxing Day 1922 on Northampton Racecourse against a Northampton Alliance team; the fixture was advertised in the local newspaper, but the result is not recorded.
-The fixture will be replayed during the club's centenary season, on Boxing Day 2022, this time at the home ground at Billing Road.
+The fixture was planned to be replayed during the club's centenary season, on Boxing Day 2022, this time at the home ground at Billing Road.

 In the early years, ONRFC did not have their own home ground and played their fixtures at Northampton Racecourse.
 However in November 1936 the Old Northamptonians Association secured the lease of 17½ acres of previously agricultural land adjoining Billing Road and Park Avenue South, to provide two rugby pitches and one cricket pitch.
 At the time the club had rugby two teams, and with the establishment of a home ground, aspired to running four rugby teams.
-By the end of the 1949/50 season, the club was indeed running four teams, and the Town Planning Committee had approved plans for a clubhouse to be built.
+By the end of the 1949–50 season, the club was indeed running four teams, and the Town Planning Committee had approved plans for a clubhouse to be built.

 The club has played an important role in developing players who have gone on to play for Northampton Saints, including Tom Collins and James Grayson.
 One of the club's most famous former players is Bob Taylor who gained 16 caps for England and 2 caps for the British Lions, as well as becoming President of the RFU in 2007.